HB 376 – Ohio Religious Freedom Restoration Act (2013-2014)

 The bill’s sponsors have publicly stated inaccurate claims that HB 376 will allow for public schools to teach creationism and display religious themed portraits.
 In cases (such as these) that involve rights protected by federal law, federal law will still apply preventing these infringements of the First Amendment’s Establishment Clause.
 On the other hand, HB 376 would effectively jeopardize Ohioans’ rights under state and local law.
 Accordingly, this bill could be used to justify discrimination or even criminal acts committed in the name of religion.
 For example, this bill could undermine local LGBT anti-discrimination laws, provide defenses for perpetrators of domestic violence who claim religious protection, or force public schools to change lesson plans to accommodate individuals’ religious ideologies.

 This fact that this bill provides a private right of action will fuel and increase litigation against Ohio’s businesses and public entities, such as schools.

 The ACLU of Ohio strongly opposes this bill and urges the legislature to abandon this effort as detrimental to the civil liberties of Ohioans.

-Update - 5/19/2014: Thanks to an outcry of opposition from ACLU of Ohio members and other partner organizations, the House Judiciary Committee voted on 2/26/13 to indefinitely postpone this legislation.
-Due to this rare legislative move, it is unlikely HB 376 will move through the legislative process, but it remains technically active until the end of the current General Assembly in December 2014.
+Update - 5/19/2014: Thanks to an outcry of opposition from ACLU of Ohio members and other partner organizations, the House Judiciary Committee, in a rare legislative move, voted on 2/26/13 to indefinitely postpone this legislation.